trailyapp/dev-challenge/README.md

 # Traily Dev Challenge

 ## What Is This?
-This is a 30 minutes developer challange needed to do so we at Traily can inspect your software development skills.
+This is a 30 minutes developer challange to do so we at Traily can inspect your software development skills.
 You are going to develop a simple location input which is going to make input suggestions.
 You will have to design the application accordingly to a Figma Template and use a specific API.

 ### Skills Tested
 - Vue